Minnesota Solar Incentives, Tax Credits and Rebates

 Net metering is a system of give-and-take between you and your utility company.
 It lets you access power from the grid when your panels don’t generate enough electricity.
 It also lets you earn credits for sending excess solar energy to the grid.

-Average solar cost by system size in Minnesota
+Average solar panel costs by system size in Minnesota

 Simplify your search